member resources

 - Washing your hands and following advice to ‘Catch it, Bin it, Kill it’.

-The single most important point is that no one should not come to rehearsals if they have the slightest symptoms or if you suspect you have been in contact with someone who is carrying the disease.
-Can we each, please, adopt this as a personal obligation to your fellow choir-members.
+The single most important point is that no one should come to rehearsals if they have the slightest symptoms or if you suspect you have been in contact with someone who is carrying the disease.
+Can we each, please, adopt this as a personal obligation to our fellow choir-members.

 I hope you will agree that these are a reasonable set of clearly-stated behaviours and that you can personally commit to their adoption.